 In my home town in South Africa, Saturday night was a party on the rooftops till 7 am, then it was time to hit ‘Church’ with more drugs and new best friends and do the blitz until you literally dropped or the drugs ran out.Then it was time to for a gentle come down, usually at the top of a hill,in a cemetery, with jaw-dropping views.
 The Ganja would come out and the silence of being in nature would occasionally be interrupted by easy-going laughter and ‘campfire-like’ stories buzzing about.

 Sounds awesome, right?
 Well, it was for a bit…

 Being an extremist -no grey areas sort of ‘gal, it led me down a different path altogether.
-You see, I didn’t know it then but I was wanting to get mashed up properly because I hated me.
+You see, I didn’t know it then but I wanted to get mashed up properly because I hated myself .
 I had no self -respect, no hope, no vision nor ambition.
 From a young age, I self-harmed.
 At 5 years old I already had eating issues.
 Most people I have encountered in my life- bar the bastards and bitches (mind you even them at one point said something similar) told me I was an all-rounder: smart, privileged, loved, beautiful, charismatic, vulnerable yet wilful.

 Did I stop to take in all these compliments that my older self now craves for?

 I kind of distanced myself away from my true friends.
 The ones I had known since I was 7 years old.
 I decided to take on other people’s judgements of what I thought they believed about me, and internalised that and began self-harming at a ferocious speed, I began to feel like the scapegoat and target for my supposed best friends jokes.